mendess/spell-book/README.md

-# scripts
+# Spell Book
- A collection of scripts I like to keep handy
+ A collection of scripts and dotfile I like to keep handy.

 ## Spells *(scripts)*
+Scritps to be run by hand or through a keybind.
 - [allgst](./spells/allgst.spell) Performs `git status` on every folder in the `cwd`.
 - [battery_check](./spells/battery_check.spell) Checks battery life and suspends if it's too low